firebase/genkit/docs/prompts.md

 ```

 In some cases you will need to include some customer provided inputs in your prompt.
-You could define a function to render them like this.
+You could use a template literal to render them like this:

 ```ts
 const name = "Fred";